Autodesk Fusion for Industrial Designers | Autodesk Fusion | Autodesk

 Functionality: Industrial designers focus on the functionality of a product, making sure it performs its intended purpose effectively.

-Aesthetics: Designers also focus on the visual appeal of the product, including its shape, colour and texture.
+Aesthetics: Designers also focus on the visual appeal of the product, including its shape, color, and texture.
 The goal is to make the product attractive to potential customers.

 Ergonomics: This involves designing products in a way that they are comfortable and efficient to use.
 It involves understanding how the product will interact with the user and their environment.